napjon/krisk/README.md

 # What It Does

+* Chart Integration with Jupyter Notebook, widgets, and Dashboard.
+* Statistical interactive visualization
+* Ability backed by Echarts (Toolbox, Transition, Tooltip, etc.)

-# What it doesn't do
+# What It Doesn't Do

 Krisk won't implement all features of Echarts.
+For more advanced usage, Krisk users can use JSON `option` (or HTML) output produced by Krisk to optimize in Javascript.

-Only basic charts for explanation visualization.
-Specifically, the plan will support:
+Only basic charts are supported for explanation visualization.
+The plan will support:

 * More complex line, bar, scatter, and histogram.
 * Geoscatter plot
 * Time Series

+Of course, contributions are welcome to support all chart types and advanced features.

+# Motivation for Another Visualization Library

+Krisk is targeted for building interactive dashboard application on top of two key components of Jupyter framework, [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/) and [Jupyter Dashboard](https://github.com/jupyter-incubator/dashboards).

+Krisk is also act as tool to support reproducible chart by utilizing pandas DataFrame as data input.

 # License